 The Statement of Revenues, Expenses, and Changes in Net Position presents information showing how the Authority's net position changed during the fiscal year.
 All changes in net position are recognized on an accrual basis, meaning they are recognized on the date the underlying event that gives rise to the change occurs, regardless of the timing of the related cash flows.
-The basic financial statements are prepared in accordance with Generally Accepted Accounting Principles (GAAP).
+The basic financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).